-The Officers of the Medical Staff shall be the Chief of Staff, Vice Chief of Staff, Secretary-Treasurer, and Members(s)-at-Large as provided in Section 9.8.4.
-The Officials of the Medical Staff are the Department Chair and Vice Chief of Staff of each Department, Chief Emeritus, standing committee chairs, and the APP Advisor.
+The Officers of the Medical Staff shall be the Chief of Staff; Vice Chief of Staff; Secretary-Treasurer; and Members(s)-at-Large as provided in Section 9.8.4.
+The Officials of the Medical Staff are the Service Chief and Vice Chief of each Service, Chief Emeritus, standing committee chairs, and the APP Advisor.

 - 9.1.1 Qualifications of Officers and Officials.
 Officers and Officials must meet the following qualifications: - a.
 Membership Category or APP Status: - i.
-At the time of nomination, the Chief of Staff must have been a Active member for at least four (4) consecutive years. - ii.
-Member(s)-at-Large must, at the time of nomination, be Active and must have been a Member of the Medical Staff in an Active or Associate Category for at least two (2) years. - iii.
-Vice Department Chairs must have been a Member in an Active category for at least two (2) consecutive years. - iv.
+At the time of nomination, the Chief of Staff must have been a Primary Active member for at least four (4) consecutive years. - ii.
+Member(s)-at-Large must, at the time of nomination, be Primary Active and must have been a Member of the Medical Staff in an Active Category for at least two (2) years. - iii.
+Vice Service Chiefs must have been a Member in an Active category for at least two (2) consecutive years.

+- iv.
 The APP Advisor must, at the time of nomination, be a credentialed APP at the Hospital. - v.
-Chief Emeritus must be a Member in Good Standing. - vi.
-All other elected Officers and Officials must have been Active Members for at least two (2) consecutive years. - b.
-Maintain their required Membership category or other status in Good Standing during the time of nomination, election and their term of office.
-Failure to maintain such status shall immediately create a vacancy in the office involved. - c.
-Have no pending MEC or Board recommendation or action or past final Board action that constitutes an Adverse Action that qualifies for a Special Hearing as defined in the Fair Review/Hearing Plan and has not in the past five (5) years been removed as an Officer or Department Chair.
-Also, Officers and Officials must disclose any action instituted under Article VII of the Bylaws (or analogous sections of the APP Governance Policy) and the outcome, other than an action that is an Administrative Action. - d.
-Not simultaneously hold a leadership position on another hospital medical staff that would interfere with their ability to effectively serve as an Officer or Official of the Medical Staff.

-- e.
-Possess leadership capability and be willing to receive training in leadership and management skills. - f.
-Have trusted relationships with other Members. - g.
-Be competent in their fields of practice; and - h. have demonstrated qualifications including but not limited to interest, availability, organizational skills, reputation for objectivity and fairness, the ability to consistently work harmoniously with the Medical Staff, Administration, Board, Corporate Board and Hospital employees, and have the respect of peers all of which are necessary to best provide Medical Staff participation in Hospital affairs.
+A Chief Emeritus must be a Member in Good Standing. - vi.
+All other elected Officers and Officials must have been Primary Active Members for at least two (2) consecutive years; - b.
+All Officers and Officials must maintain their required Membership category or other status in Good Standing during the time of nomination, election and their term of office.
+Failure to maintain such status shall immediately create a vacancy in the office involved; - c.
+Have no pending MEC or Board recommendation or action or past final Board action that constitutes an Adverse Action that qualifies for a Special Hearing as defined in the Fair Review/Hearing Plan and has not in the past five (5) years been removed as an Officer or Service Chief.
+Also, Officers and Officials must disclose any action instituted under Article VII of the Bylaws (or analogous sections of the APP Governance Policy) and the outcome, other than an action that is an Administrative Action: - d.
+Not simultaneously hold a leadership position on another hospital medical staff that would interfere with their ability to effectively serve as an Officer or Official of the Medical Staff: - e.
+Possess leadership capability and be willing to receive training in leadership and management skills; - f.
+Have trusted relationships with other Members; - g.
+Be competent in their fields of practice; - h.
+Have demonstrated qualifications including but not limited to interest, availability, organizational skills, reputation for objectivity and fairness, the ability to consistently work harmoniously with the Medical Staff, Administration, Board, Corporate Board and Hospital employees, and have the respect of peers all of which are necessary to best provide Medical Staff participation in Hospital affairs.